DinMo

 Starting a marketing strategy requires a solid understanding of the market, competitive offerings, and the needs and expectations of your target customers, using appropriate analysis tools.

-The SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) is an essential marketing tool to conduct a market study, revealing the company’s strengths and weaknesses while highlighting market opportunities.
-This tool also brings to light the threats (socio-economic context, legislation, etc.) you may face.
-These analyses provide a solid basis to optimize your strengths and mitigate your weaknesses.
+The SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) is an essential marketing tool to carry out a market analysis, revealing the company’s strengths and weaknesses while highlighting market opportunities.

 Step 2: Defining your objectives